rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 1. See how docker-compose provides a convenient developer inner-loop experience
 1. Understand how docker-compose.yaml is different from K8s deploy/service definition files
 1. Understand compensating transactions
+1. Updating a running container in Kubernetes
+1. Implement retry policies for potential network failures

 ## Terminology